gandrew13/NeuroGPT-TL/README.md

 This project is developed based on the following open-source repositories:
 - [Self-supervised learning of brain dynamics from broad neuroimaging data](https://github.com/athms/learning-from-brains)
 - [EEG-Conformer](https://github.com/eeyhsong/EEG-Conformer)

+## Personal statement
+If you would like to use my fork of the Neuro-GPT in any public or commercial way, please contact me at andrei.galbenus13@gmail.com.
+Also make sure you comply with the rules of the original repo.
+All rights reserved.